 This represents funding for the creation of the Multi Academy Trust and the conversion of Debden Church of England (VC) Primary School into an Academy.

 School Improvement Grant

 This represents funding received to improve the outcome of pupils at Debden Church of England Primary Academy.

 Condition Improvement Fund (CIF)

-This represents capital grants received with respect to the fire safety system.
+This represents capital grants received for the purpose of specific projects.